EugenMayer/docker-sync/docs/configuration/index.rst

 The file docker-sync.yml should be placed in the top-level folder of your project, so docker-sync can find it.
 The configuration will be searched from the point you run docker-sync from, traversing up the path tree

 In there, you usually configure one ( or more ) sync points.
-Be sure to decide which sync-strategy you want to chose, see Strategies_.
+Be sure to decide which sync-strategy you want to chose, see :doc:`../advanced/sync-strategies`.

 Below are all the available options, simple examples can be found in the docker-sync-boilerplate_.